GRP-17/feedback-frontend/README.md

 10. "recharts": "^1.4.2", // A UI design library for graphs.
 11. "serve": "^10.1.1" // Used to serve the built files on a live system.
 ```

+## Licence
+This project is licensed under the MIT License.

 ## Related
 - [feedback-backend](https://github.com/GRP-17/feedback-backend)